On the non-uniqueness of the quasi-static magnetic forward problem and its impact on source current reconstruction: Verification of our approach using simulations

-This is the form of the magnetic field produced by a dipole, given by \eqref{Bpri_dip} with $N=1$, $\mathbf{D} = Il \mathbf{h}'$, and $\mathbf{r}_D = \mathbf{r}_0' + \mathbf{h}' t_D$.
-This means that there is a guaranteed ECD solution of a dipole with strength $Il$ pointing in the direction of the straight line current segment that produces an identical signal as the line segment itself.
+We investigated the validity of ECD fits by attempting to show if there exists an equivalent current dipole that produces the identical magnetic field of a straight line current.
+In Appendix \ref{sec:mean_value_theorem}, we show that for some for some field point, there always exists an equivalent current dipole for a straight current segment that lies on the segment itself and has a parallel orientation.
+However, similar to the situation of finding an equivalent line current for volume currents as discussed in Section~\ref{sec:current_triangle} and Appendix \ref{sec:volume_current_line}, it appears that it may be non-trivial to show if there exists an equivalent current dipole that holds for all field points.

+Since it is uncertain if there exists common equivalent current dipole for all field points, as well as the fact that the mean value theorem only guarantees the existence of a solution along the line, ECD fits may thus be informative only for short line current segments such as our primary current choice in Section~\ref{ecd_procedure}.
+A short current segment restricts the position of the equivalent current dipole to have a small variation.

-ECD fits are hence valid as an inverse source modeling option for the scenario of the current triangle formulation where the origin is taken to be at the center of its origin, coinciding with one of its vertices.
+From our assessment, ECD fits are thus valid as an inverse source modeling option when the current triangle formulation is used, with the origin taken to be at the center of spherical head model and coinciding with a vertex of the triangle.
+Ideally, the edges are short as well.
 The radially-oriented volume currents will be magnetically silent, and hence the effective source current model is the primary current straight line segment.

-If the origin coincides with any one of the triangle's other vertices, the opposite edge to this new origin, which was once radial but is now the only non-radial segment, now contributes entirely to the total magnetic field.
-There will thus exist a perfect ECD fit to this volume current edge as well; an ECD fit is thus valid in the sense that a dipole that represents the volume currents exactly may be found, although it is not the primary current edge that we seek.
+If the origin coincides with any one of the triangle's other vertices, then the opposite edge to this new origin, which was once radial but is now the only non-radial segment, now contributes entirely to the total magnetic field.
+An ECD fit is thus also valid in the sense that a dipole that represents the volume currents may be found, although it does not lie on the primary current edge that we seek.
 See Sections~\ref{ecd_results} and \ref{sec:discussion} for further results and details.

-Note that the ability of the ECD fit algorithm to find the exact solution on the straight line segment may depend on factors such as a sufficiently accurate initial guess, the objective function choice, and the stability of the solution.
-Moreover, the mean value theorem only guarantees a solution along the line, thus its position estimate is informative only for short line segments where the position variation is restricted to be small.